Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Estimation Problem and Assumptions

 We summarize the situation and make additional assumptions to specify the problem precisely as follows: \begin{itemize} \item[(a)] The number of measurements $m = m(n)$ is a deterministic quantity that varies with $n$ and satisfies

 for some $\beta \geq 0$.
-(The dependence of $m$ on $n$ is usually omitted for brevity.) \item[(b)] The components $x_j$ of $\xbf$ are i.i.d.\ with probability distribution $\ptrue(x_j)$. \item[(c)] The noise $\wbf$ is Gaussian with $\wbf \sim {\cal N}(0,\sigtrue^2I_m)$. \item[(d)] The components of the matrix $\Abf$ are i.i.d.\ zero mean with variance $1/m$. \item[(e)] The scale factors $s_j$ are i.i.d.\ and satisfy $s_j > 0$ almost surely. \item[(f)] The scale factor matrix $\Sbf$, measurement matrix $\Abf$, vector $\xbf$ and noise $\wbf$ are all independent. \end{itemize}
+(The dependence of $m$ on $n$ is usually omitted for brevity.) \item[(b)] The components $x_j$ of $\xbf$ are i.i.d.\ with probability distribution $\ptrue(x_j)$.
+All moments of $x_j$ are finite. \item[(c)] The noise $\wbf$ is Gaussian with $\wbf \sim {\cal N}(0,\sigtrue^2 \mathbf{I}_m)$. \item[(d)] The components of the matrix $\Abf$ are i.i.d.\ and distributed as $A_{ij} \sim (1/\sqrt{m})A$ for some random variable $A$ with zero mean, unit variance and all other moments of $A$ finite. \item[(e)] The scale factors $s_j$ are i.i.d., satisfy $s_j > 0$ almost surely, and all moments of $s_j$ are finite. \item[(f)] The scale factor matrix $\Sbf$, measurement matrix $\Abf$, vector $\xbf$, and noise $\wbf$ are all independent. \end{itemize}